Russian-held part of south Ukraine aims to sell grain to Middle East - TASS | Headlines

 Russian-held part of south Ukraine aims to sell grain to Middle East - TASS

+The war has disrupted Ukraine's grain exports via the Black Sea.
+TASS cited Yevgeny Balitsky, the head of the Russian-installed administration of the Zaporizhzhia region, as saying the planned deals included sales to Iraq, Iran and Saudi Arabia.
+He said there was a contract to supply 150,000 tonnes of grain to Iran, adding that Russian agricultural traders and state companies were buying grain from the region's farmers.

-Russian-imposed authorities in the southeastern Zaporizhzhia region of Ukraine, which is partly under Russian control, said on Tuesday that an agreement had been reached to sell grain abroad, mainly to the Middle East, Russian state news agency TASS said.
+Russian-installed authorities in the southeastern Zaporizhzhia region of Ukraine, partly under Russian control, said on Tuesday that an agreement had been reached to sell grain abroad, mainly to the Middle East, Russian state news agency TASS said.

-The countries involved are mainly Iraq, Iran and Saudi Arabia, TASS reported, citing Yevgeny Balitsky, the head of the Russian-installed administration of the Zaporizhzhia region.

-Ukraine and the West accuse Russia of stealing Ukrainian grain.
+Ukraine has accused Russia, the world's largest wheat exporter, of stealing grain from territories that Russia's army has seized.
 Moscow denies this.
+The war has disrupted Ukraine's grain exports via the Black Sea.
+TASS cited Yevgeny Balitsky, the head of the Russian-installed administration of the Zaporizhzhia region, as saying the planned deals included sales to Iraq, Iran and Saudi Arabia.

+He said there was a contract to supply 150,000 tonnes of grain to Iran, adding that Russian agricultural traders and state companies were buying grain from the region's farmers.
+Reuters could not verify this statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)